xiaohan2012/daily-reading/august/broder-random-spanning-tree.md

 thus, proof is done.

+note: we are lucky that transition kernel `P` satisfies the stationary distribution.

 ## implications of the theorem

 - the probability of sampling a tree using random walk is proportional to its weight (product of edge weights)